How to become a nutritionist

 I want to become qualified as a professional nutritionist.
 Should I choose a university or private college?

 While many Australian education and training providers have Higher Education status (can offer degree qualifications), when considering nutrition course providers – “colleges”, “institutes” and “academies” are not nearly as well recognised or regarded in the Australian nutrition and health science industry as universities are.
 When deciding where to study in order to become a ‘nutritionist’ it is important to consider many factors.
-We have developed the following guide to help choose the best nutrition course for you and questions to ask if you are wanting to become a qualified nutritionist.

 Most nutrition courses will involve such subjects as anatomy and physiology, biochemistry, pathology, diagnostics, physical examination, practice management, research skills and counselling as well as nutrition.